armstrong/armstrong.dev/README.rst

   ``invoke managepy runserver --extra 9001``

 ``invoke create_migration [--initial]``
-  to create a South migration for the component.
+  to create a South migration for the component (in Django <1.7).
   An "auto" migration is default if the --initial flag is not used.

 There are other commands as well, but these are the most useful.
 Remember that individual components may provide additional Invoke tasks as well.
 So